Ohio State and No. 5 Michigan meet for three-game series starting Friday

-Amanda Buchholz is in her thirdseason as an assistant coach at Ohio State.
+Amanda Buchholz recently completed her fourth season as an assistant coach at Ohio State.
 Buchholz came to Columbus from Miami (Ohio) where she spent three seasons as an assistant coach under Kelly Kovach Schoenly.

 "I am thrilled and grateful Amanda is a part of our staff," Schoenly said.
 "She has so much passion for the game and for developing her players.
 She is a defensive technician and has a knack for making defensive adjustments that win ballgames.
 I am confident the players will thrive under her energy and knowledge."

 Prior to Ohio State, Buchholz was a part of the staff that led Miami to three-consecutive 30-plus win seasons, including a program-record 41-win campaign in 2012 that concluded with a MAC Tournament championship and an NCAA Tournament berth.
 Along with being in charge of all defensive aspects, she was camp director at Miami, was the staff's leader for marketing and was the liaison to the strength staff.

 "One of the qualities that I love about coaching with Amanda is that she models the competitiveness that our players will need to win championships," Schoenly said.
 "In addition, she will push them to be their best and sets the standards high.
 She had a great mentor in Coach Revelle at Nebraska and has taken that guidance and ran with it in the last three years."